joschi3957/J4n0sch_Nuker/README.md

 ### Important!
-- I am not responsible for anythings that are be done when using this tool!
+- I am not responsible for anything that are be done when using this tool!